-Example 1: With a system including: motherboard (with processor, DDR DRAM, etc.) HDD, CD-ROM, FDD, graphic adapter, MPEG-2 card, SCSI adapter, audio card, etc. After the system is assembled, if you cannot boot up, check the key components of the system using the procedure described below.
+Example 1: With a system including: motherboard (with CPU, DRAM, COAST...)
+HDD, CD-ROM, FDD, VGA CARD, MPEG CARD, SCSI CARD, SOUND CARD, etc. After the system is assembled, if you cannot boot up, check the key components of the system using the procedure described below.
 First remove all interface cards except the VGA card and try to reboot.